digitalcredentials/verifier-plus/README.md

 ## Credential Verification

-The landing page of VerifierPlus provides options for copy/pasting, uploading, linking to, or scanning a QR for a [Verifiable Credentials](https://www.w3.org/TR/vc-data-model-2.0/).
-VerifierPlus displays a nicely formatted human-readable version of provided credentials, verifies the credentials, and displays the results of verification.
-You can see the our instance of it in action [here](https://verifierPlus.org).
+The landing page of VerifierPlus provides options for copy/pasting, uploading, linking to, or scanning a QR for a [Verifiable Credential](https://www.w3.org/TR/vc-data-model-2.0/).
+VerifierPlus displays a nicely formatted human-readable version of a credential, verifies the credential, and displays the results of verification.

 The key idea with [Verifiable Credentials](https://www.w3.org/TR/vc-data-model-2.0/) is that we can on-the-spot check the cryptographic signature of a Verifiable Credential to confirm that the credential hasn't been tampered with since it was signed.
 A full explanation of all that this entails is available in the [Verifiable Credentials Specification](https://www.w3.org/TR/vc-data-model-2.0/).

 Beyond the signature itself, we check a few other things, like that the credential hasn't expired, hasn't been revoked, and that it was in fact signed by a known issuer.
-A good place to read more about what we specificially check is our [verifier-core repository](https://github.com/digitalcredentials/verifier-core) which handles the verification for both VerifierPlus and the [Learner Credential Wallet](lcw.app).
+A good place to read more about what we specificially check is our [verifier-core repository](https://github.com/digitalcredentials/verifier-core) which handles the underlying verification for both VerifierPlus and the [Learner Credential Wallet](lcw.app).

 We've pre-generated some sample credentials [here](https://github.com/digitalcredentials/vc-test-fixtures/) that you can play with in our [running instance of VerifierPlus](https://verifierPlus.org).